Jimmy Clitheroe: Career

 Being unable to work in the weaving sheds with his parents, as he was too short to reach the looms, Clitheroe worked for a time in a bakery in Nelson, but was also touring the variety theatres in Yorkshire and Lancashire from 1937 as a boy accordionist, and also played the xylophone and saxophone.
 Later, he bought a caravan to live in whilst touring the various towns in whose theatres he appeared.
 He made his first pantomime appearance in 1938, alongside the bumptious "Two Ton" Tessie O'Shea.
 In pantomime he was usually cast as Buttons, Tom Thumb, or Wishee Washee.
 He moved into films from 1940 (thanks to a chance meeting with top of the bill stars Arthur Lucan and Kitty McShane) and radio from 1954 (initially on the BBC's regional Home Service North, and subsequently on the nationwide BBC Light Programme, then television (with ITV, produced by ABC Television in their Manchester studios) from 1963.

 During the 1940s, Clitheroe appeared in pantomime and summer season dates, and in films, with stars of the day including Arthur Lucan (as Old Mother Riley), George Formby, Vera Lynn, and Frank Randle.
 In 1959, Clitheroe was invited to take part in the Royal Command variety show, in the presence of the Queen Mother.

 His long-running radio programme on the BBC, The Clitheroe Kid, was broadcast from 1956 until August 1972.
 His catchphrase was "Don't some mothers 'ave 'em!"
 Two versions of the radio series were produced for television on the ITV network: That's My Boy! (which ran for seven episodes in 1963), and Just Jimmy (which ran for 5 years, between 1964 and 1968).
 Mollie Sugden, who had worked with Clitheroe in his stage shows, played his mother in the latter series.

 Clitheroe owned a bookmaker's shop on Springfield Road, Blackpool, and the Fernhill Hotel at Preesall.
 He appeared on the Blackpool stage from 1936 until 1971.
-In September 1972 The Clitheroe Kid was cancelled by the BBC after a 16-year run.
+In September 1972, The Clitheroe Kid was cancelled by the BBC after a 16-year run.

 Personal life

-From 1960 onwards, Clitheroe lived in a bungalow, 118 Bispham Road in Blackpool with his mother, to whom he was devoted.
+From 1960 onwards, Clitheroe lived in a bungalow at 118 Bispham Road in Blackpool with his mother, to whom he was devoted.
 His father had died on 9 January 1951, from complications arising from injuries sustained in the First World War.
 Jimmy was godfather to co-star Diana Day's daughter.
 She named her son James after him.
-Clitheroe himself never married.
+Clitheroe never married.

 For many years he drove a Mercedes car, with blocks on the pedals, adapted by mechanic Michael Darbyshire so that his feet could reach them.
 Appearing to be an underage driver, he could seldom complete a journey without attracting the attention of the police.